learnbyexample/cli-computing/cli_computing.md

 * need to get comfortable with plenty of tools
 * typos have a tendency to be more destructive

-You can make use of features like command history, shortcuts and autocompletion to help with plethora of commands and syntax issues.
-Consistent practice will help to get familiar with quirks of the command line environment.
+You can make use of features like command history, shortcuts and autocompletion to help with the plethora of commands and syntax issues.
+Consistent practice will help to get familiar with the quirks of the command line environment.
 Commands with destructive potential will usually include options to allow manual confirmation and interactive usage, thus reducing or entirely avoiding the impact of typos.

 ## Chapters

-Here's the list of remaining chapters:
+Here's a list of remaining chapters:

 * [Command Line Overview](#command-line-overview)
 * [Managing Files and Directories](#managing-files-and-directories)